-Claims that the conventional mortgage market is fully capable of assuming FHA's role and delivering equal or better service on at least the same scale depends on the ability of the conventional market to make similar loans to similar borrowers-that is to say, the existence of overlap between conventional and FHA-insured loan products and borrowers.
-Bunce et al. (1995) developed a comparative analysis of 1993 FHA and GSE loanlevel data that revealed that, in fact, GSE and FHA products or borrowers overlapped very little and that FHA continued to offer homeownership opportunities to a large, creditworthy segment of households that was not otherwise available.9 Subsequent academic papers analyzing data from later periods have found a modest degree of overlap but nevertheless confirm distinct populations.
-Rodda et al. (2005) found that only about 10 percent of FHA-insured loans have risk characteristics similar to GSE-purchased loans and that, when compared with GSE-purchased loans, FHA-insured loans are characterized by lower borrower credit scores and higher LTVs (that is, lower downpayments), and they are more targeted to lower income and minority borrowers.10
+Claims that the conventional mortgage market is fully capable of assuming FHA's role and delivering equal or better service on at least the same scale depends on the ability of the conventional market to make similar loans to similar borrowers - that is to say, the existence of overlap between conventional and FHA-insured loan products and borrowers.
+Bunce and others (1995) developed a comparative analysis of 1993 FHA and GSE loan level data that revealed that there was, in fact, very little overlap between GSE and FHA products or borrowers and that FHA continued to offer home ownership opportunities to a large credit worthy segment of households that was not otherwise available.
+Subsequent academic papers analyzing data from later periods have found a modest degree of overlap while nevertheless confirming distinct populations.
+Rodda and others (2000) found that only about ten percent of FHA-insured loans have risk characteristics similar to GSE-purchased loans and that when compared with GSE-purchased loans, FHA-insured loans are characterized by lower borrower credit scores and higher loan-to-value ratios (i.e. lower down payments), and are more targeted to lower-income and minority borrowers.

 Nonetheless, analysts have argued that some continuing overlap may be essential for maintaining FHA's ability to carry out a market stabilization role, maintaining its institutional capacity to expand if necessary.
-Pennington-Cross and Yezer concluded that, for FHA to continue its important purposes of regional stabilization, information production, and insuring equal credit opportunity, it must maintain "a substantial FHA presence in national mortgage markets ... even if that means substantial competition between FHA and conventional mortgage lending" (Pennington-Cross and Yezer, 2000: 370).
-As discussed in section IV, FHA's countercyclical role during the housing crisis from 2007 forward relied on its institutional capacity to expand, and many of the loans FHA has insured in this role would have qualified for conventional financing in the precrisis environment, although given the tightening of conventional underwriting, postcrisis overlap between FHA and the conventional market has likely remained small.
+Pennington-Cross and Yezer conclude that for FHA to continue its important purposes of regional stabilization, information production, and insuring equal credit opportunity, it must maintain "a substantial FHA presence in national mortgage markets even if that means substantial competition between FHA and conventional mortgage lending."
+As will be discussed in Section IV, FHA's countercyclical role during the housing crisis from 2007 forward relied on its institutional capacity to expand, and many of the loans FHA has insured in this role would have qualified for conventional financing in the pre-crisis environment, although given the tightening of conventional underwriting, post-crisis overlap between FHA and the conventional market has likely remained small.

-8 FHA is in the process of updating its internal technology systems, which are admittedly antiquated.
-As described previously, FHA relies on private lender and servicer systems for underwriting and servicing its portfolio with additional information stored on internal technology systems.
+25 FHA is in the process of updating its internal technology systems which are admittedly antiquated.
+As described above, FHA relies upon private lender and servicer systems for underwriting and servicing its portfolio with additional information stored on internal technology systems.

-9 This section closely follows Bunce et al. (1995: 6-8 to 6-26 and 7-1 to 7-23).
+$^{^{26}}$ Bunce and others, pp. 6-8 to 6-26 and 7-1 to 7-23.